RoyalNordics/EGO/ai-communication.md

    - Update the Task Status section when you start/complete a task
    - Commit your changes using the task-completion.sh script
    - Push and commit your changes using the task-completion.sh script
+   - Only tell me the result of your latest task.
    - Document your implementation approach in this file

 2. **Integration Points**: